Positive Leader Feedback Drives Intrinsic Motivation

 How Negative Feedback Can Destroy Motivation

 Negative feedback, especially when it is delivered in an emotional manner, is not useful.
 Such feedback never reaches the part of the brain where learning truly occurs.
 Instead, we go into survival mode.
-The limbic system diverts the unpleasant stimulus to the ‘fight or flight’ portion of our brain, instead of sending the information to the neocortex.
-The learning portion of our brain shuts down to give us as much mental capacity as possible for protecting ourselves.
+The limbic system diverts the unpleasant stimulus to the ‘fight or flight’ portion of our brain.
+Important content fails to make it into the neocortex.
+The learning portion of our brain shuts down to give us as much mental capacity as possible for protection.

 The Feedback – Motivation Solution